Frequently Asked Questions

-- Complete the application and submit it to the Messiah College Office of Admissions.
-The application is free until November 15.
-Please complete our application online.
+- Complete the application and submit it to the Messiah University Office of Admissions.
+The application is free until Nov.
+15. Please complete our application online.

 - Submit a comprehensive transcript of your senior year academic program, as well as your courses and grades for ninth through eleventh grades.
 Please be sure your transcript is signed by your home educator and includes a cumulative high school GPA.
 If you have an independent evaluation of your academic progress by a qualified educator, please include that with your transcript.
 Recommendations are not required.